kbase/workspace_deluxe/docsource/typedobjects.rst

     @id ws [TYPEDEF_NAME] ...

 The ID must reference a TO instance stored in the WSS.
 There are multiple valid ways to specify a workspace object, and all are acceptable.
+A reference path into the object graph may be provided by providing a string consisting of a list of references separated by semicolons.

 Optionally, one or more type definition names can be specified indicating that the ID must point to a TO instance that is one of the specified types.
 The typedef with which the ``@id`` annotation is associated must be a string.